GauravS321/gogo/plugin.md

 PrimeMason plugins
 -------------
-1. Edit app.js and replicate and rename `const logisticsRoutes` in 2 places.
+1. Edit app.js and replicate and rename `logisticsRoutes` in 2 places.

 2. Replicate and rename the logistics folder in `src/web/routes/plugins/primemason/` Replace logistics in all lines.